 The main differentiator is the Gillette SkinGuard cartridge, a plastic strip in place of the middle three blades of the typical Fusion cartridge, essentially providing a skin-flattening surface while the strip’s thickness raises the blade level slightly (in relation to the skin).

 For more coverage on the SkinGuard click/tap here to read The Gillette SkinGuard Razor – Is This 2 Blade Cartridge Razor A Retreat From The Razor Blade Wars?

 So Which Is Best?

-As I mentioned in the introduction, a razor’s “mildness” is based largely on edge exposure: the gap between the blade edge and the razor’s guard.
-“Mild” razors have a smaller gap.
-But if you are worried about the razor’s aggressiveness, why not consider a razor that can change the gap?
-There are actually a number of adjustable safety razor that can be, well, adjusted, from mild to mad.
-So like Goldilocks you can find a setting that’s juuuuust right:
+As I mentioned in the introduction, a razor’s “mildness” is based on a number of design specifications.
+But if you are worried about the razor’s aggressiveness, why not consider a razor that can change the blade gap?
+There are actually a number of adjustable safety razors that can be, well, adjusted, from mild to wild.
+So like Goldilocks you can find a setting that’s juuuuust right.

 If you want to know more about fully adjustable double edge razors, click/tap here to read Is The Adjustable Razor Finally Catching On?
 What Is The Best Adjustable Razor?

 Is there a mild razor that you recommend?
 Leave a comment below!
 (Did you find this article useful?
 Please share it!)